rtmigo/dmk_py/README.md

 The codename serves as both the identifier of the entry and the password that decrypts it.
 It is a secret.
 And it must be unique.

-For example, information about a bitcoin wallet can be stored under a codename `"b1TC01n"` or `"bitcoin_password123"`.
+For example, information about a bitcoin wallet can be stored under codename `"b1TC01n"` or `"bitcoin_password123"`.